zbenmo/LearnRLBook/introduction.md

 the new set, to train, and to maintain a second model, it is still very efficient way to having a machine that automaticlly achieve such complex task.

-As a side note, the training of a specific model class is often an algorithm in the classic context and so is the related prediction process.
+As a side note, the training of a specific __model class__ is often an algorithm in the classic context and so is the related prediction process.
 But the learning is achieved by adjusting parameters and those are determined from examples by means of optimizing a goal or minimizing discrepancies among desired predictions and current predictions.
+Examples for model classes are a __Random Forest__ and a __Neural Network__.

 We can prove mathematically that for example the Quick-Sort algorithm will always succeed in ordering the books in the